Freelancing is a business and one has to consider it as a business. In business, you don’t have a guaranteed monthly income in the business.

-It took me a lot of time to settle into few of the above.
-Yes, there isn’t too much focus to be only one and I like it that way.
+It took me a lot of time to settle into a few of the above.
+Yes, there isn’t too much focus to be only one, and I like it that way.

-As of today if you ask me, I will have such a list of things I want to be and out of which some I will be and others have to take a backseat once again.
+As of today, I will have such a list of things I want to be.
+Some I will achieve, and others have to retake a backseat.

-BTW, I never wanted to be a top-notch C# windows application developer which was my day job.
+BTW, I never wanted to be a top-notch C# windows application developer.
 So you see, if you are doing something you don’t want to be doing for the rest of your life, it is high time you consider being a freelancer.